-ACT 1003 - INTRODUCTION TO HEATING AND AIR CONDITIONING TECHNOLOGY - This course 180 is designed to introduce students to the fundamental skills associated with all HVAC courses.
+- ACT 1003 INTRODUCTION TO HEATING AND AIR CONDITIONING TECHNOLOGY This course is designed to introduce students to the fundamental skills associated with all HVAC courses.
 Safety, basic tools, special tools, and equipment, communication skills, employability skills, and materials handling topics are included.
-Three semester hours credit, two hours lecture, two hours lab.

-- ACT 1124 BASIC COMPRESSION REFRIGERATION An introduction to the field of refrigeration and air conditioning.
+Three semester hours credit, two hours lecture, two hours lab. - ACT 1124 BASIC COMPRESSION REFRIGERATION This course is an introduction to the field of refrigeration and air conditioning.
 Emphasis is placed on the principles of safety, thermodynamics, and heat transfer.
 Two hours lecture.
 Four hours lab.
-Four semester hours credit. - ACT 1133 TOOLS AND PIPING Various tools and pipe connection techniques.
+Four semester hours credit. - ACT 1133 TOOLS AND PIPING This course introduces various tools and pipe connection techniques.
 Covers tools and test equipment required in heating, ventilation, air conditioning and refrigeration.
 Two hours lecture.
 Two hours lab.
-Three semester hours credit. - ACT 1213 CONTROLS Fundamentals of gas, fluid, electrical and programmable controls.
+Three semester hours credit. - ACT 1213 CONTROLS This course will introduce fundamentals of gas, fluid, electrical and programmable controls.
 Two hours lecture.
 Two hours lab.
-Three semester hours credit. - ACT 1313 REFRIGERATION SYSTEM COMPONENTS An in-depth study of the components and accessories of a sealed system including metering devices, evaporators, compressors and condensers.
+Three semester hours credit. - ACT 1313 REFRIGERATION SYSTEM COMPONENTS This course is an in-depth study of the components and accessories of a sealed system including metering devices, evaporators, compressors and condensers.
 Two hours lecture.
 Two hours lab.
-Three semester hours credit. - ACT 1713 ELECTRICITY FOR HEATING, VENTILATION, AIR CONDITIONING AND REFRIGERATION Basic knowledge of electricity power distribution, components, solid state devices and electrical circuits.
+Three semester hours credit. - ACT 1713 ELECTRICITY FOR HEATING, VENTILATION, AIR CONDITIONING AND REFRIGERATION

+- This course introduces basic knowledge of electricity power distribution, components, solid state devices and electrical circuits.
 Two hours lecture.
 Two hours lab.
-Three semester hours credit. - ACT 2324 COMMERCIAL REFRIGERATION A study of various commercial refrigeration systems.
+Three semester hours credit.

+- ACT 2323 COMMERCIAL REFRIGERATION This course is a study of various commercial refrigeration systems.
 It includes installation, servicing and maintaining systems.
 Two hours lecture.
 Four hours lab.
-Four semester hours credit. - ACT 2414 AIR CONDITIONING I Various types of residential and commercial air conditioning, including hydronic, absorption and desiccant systems.
+Four semester hours credit. - ACT 2414 AIR CONDITIONING I This course introduces various types of residential and commercial air conditioning, including hydronic, absorption and desiccant systems.
 Two hours lecture.
 Four Hours lab.
 Four semester hours credit. - ACT 2424 AIR CONDITIONING II An in-depth course in the installation, start-up, maintenance and air quality of complete heating and air conditioning systems.
 Two hours lecture.
 Four hours lab.
-Four semester hours credit. - ACT 2433 REFRIGERANT, RETROFIT AND REGULATIONS Regulations and standards for new retrofit and government regulations.
+Four semester hours credit. - ACT 2433 REFRIGERANT, RETROFIT AND REGULATIONS This course details the regulations and standards for new retrofit and government regulations.
 Includes OSHA regulations, EPA regulations, local and state codes.
 Two hours lecture.
 Two hours lab.
-Three semester hours credit. - ACT 2513 HEATING SYSTEMS Various types of residential and commercial heating systems.
+Three semester hours credit. - ACT 2513 HEATING SYSTEMS This course introduces the various types of residential and commercial heating systems.
 Includes gas, oil, electric, compression and hydroponic heating systems.
 Two hours lecture.
 Two hours lab.
-Three semester hours credit. - ACT 2624 HEAT LOAD AND AIR PROPERTIES Introduction to heat load calculations for residential and light commercial heating, ventilation, air conditioning and refrigeration systems.
+Three semester hours credit. - ACT 2623 HEAT LOAD AND AIR PROPERTIES This course is an introduction to heat load calculations for residential and light commercial heating, ventilation, air conditioning and refrigeration systems.
 Included are air distribution, duct sizing selection of grills and register, types of fans, air velocity and fan performance.
 An introduction is provided to air testing instruments and computer usage.
 Two hours lecture.
 Four hours lab.
-Four semester hours credit.
+Four semester hours credit. - ACT2913-SPECIALPROJECTINHEATING, VENTILATION, AIR-CONDITIONING, AND REFRIGERATION TECHNOLOGY This course is designed to provide the student with practical application of skills and knowledge gained in technical courses.
+The instructor works closely with the students to ensure that the selection of a project will enhance the student's learning experience.
+Six hours lab, three hours credit.